SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* when deleting get this message..
+The new Shared Content could not be removed because the associated node could not be deleted from the graph.

+it should have a notification for each of published/preview

 * instead of cloaked draft items in published graph, could: update contentpicker (etc) to not try and create relationships to draft items when unpublish, cancel if any incoming relationships (similar to how we handle delete)